 5. Regulate Your Hormones

-Hormone levels will change during your childbearing years, throughout the stressful career-building stage, into menopause, and beyond.
-Connect with your doctor and ask for help testing and regulating your hormones if you feel that your levels are off.
+Of course, hormones are a highly complex issue; we always recommend connecting with your doctor and asking for help testing and regulating your hormones if you feel your levels are off.

-So there you have it!
-While your metabolism depends on many factors, there are five lifestyle changes you can make to speed it up so you’re burning more calories—even at rest.
+While your metabolism depends on many factors, there are five lifestyle changes you can make to increase metabolism, so you’re burning more calories—even at rest.